BinaryIgor/blog/posts/modern-frontend-complexity.md

 * testability - how do we know whether it works?
 * easy to introduce translations & internationalization

-\
-Given these requirements, let's see whether we can meet them with a much simpler approach.

 ## A simpler alternative

 Here is an idea: